wombleton/gitlaw-nz/acts/N/Native Plants Protection Act 1934.md

 ##### 8 Penalties

-*   Every person who commits an offence against this Act is liable on summary conviction for the first offence to a fine of 5 pounds, for the second offence to a fine of 10 pounds, and for every subsequent offence to a fine of 20 pounds.
+*   Every person who commits an offence against this Act is liable on conviction for the first offence to a fine of 5 pounds, for the second offence to a fine of 10 pounds, and for every subsequent offence to a fine of 20 pounds.

+    Section 8: amended, on 1 July 2013, by [section 413][18] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 Regulations